 Therefore, studies on the oil need to have better controls, say the researchers.
 However, one silver lining for using emu oil for arthritis.
 And that is that the researchers did not observe any negative side effects.

-It turns out that the oil makes cumin more bioavailable.
+It turns out that the oil makes curcumin more bioavailable.
 That means you can absorb more of it.
 This, in turn, leads to great anti-inflammatory activity.
 “The combination of emu oil with curcumin will be a promising approach for the treatment of arthritis,” concludes the researchers.

 Emu oil for skin healing